ProzorroUKR/openprocurement.api/README.rst

 OpenProcurement is initiative to develop software powering tenders database and reverse auction.

+This documentation is available at http://api-docs.openprocurement.org/projects/limited/en/latest/index.html

-Documentation about OpenProcurement API is accessible at http://api-docs.openprocurement.org/
+Full documentation about OpenProcurement API is accessible at http://api-docs.openprocurement.org/

 Building documentation